repalash/supabase-cf-project-starter/Readme.md

 - [ ] Create a supabase project
 - [ ] Run starter SQL script
-- [ ] Create a wrangler.toml file for the worker
+- [ ] Create a wrangler.toml file for the worker from wrangler.sample.toml
+- [ ] Set name and route in wrangler.toml, comment route and env.staging if not required.
 - [ ] Create a bucket for user assets, update wrangler.toml
 - [ ] Map the bucket to a domain, update wrangler.toml
+- [ ] Set cors policy for the bucket
-- [ ] Set the supabase url, anon token and jwt secret in wrangler.toml
+- [ ] Set the supabase url, anon token in wrangler.toml
-- [ ] Deploy the worker
+- [ ] Deploy the worker for the first time
+- [ ] Create a new .dev.vars file with the jwt secret for local development
+- [ ] Set the jwt secret on deployment(s)
 - [ ] Use the worker endpoint with supabase in the frontend.

 ### Supabase setup